 Sewall writes of visiting Mrs. Denison and eating curds with her.
 He notes: “I gave her two cases with a knife and fork in each, one with turtle-shell tacking, the other with ivory handles.”

-Unbowed by this second death, Sewall again pushed forward with his romantic endeavors.
+Unbowed by this second death, Samuel Sewall again pushed forward with his romantic endeavors.
 He next set his sights on a member of the Winthrop clan – Catherine Winthrop, widow of Wait Winthrop.
-At their first meeting in October of 1720, Catherine was rather coy in dealing with Sewall.
+At their first meeting in October of 1720, Catherine dealt rather coyly with Sewall.
 She kept him waiting and then she informed him that she would never move from her home and needed to take care of her grown children.

-He tried to feel her out about what her answer would be if he proposed marriage.
+He tried to feel her out about her answer if he proposed marriage.
 Her reply: “She could not answer until she was asked.”
-Sewall left her with a book, The Fountain Opened, and proposed to visit again in a week.
+Samuuel Sewall left her with a book, The Fountain Opened, and proposed to visit again in a week.

-Later, Winthrop notes: “I visited Madam Winthrop who treated me with a great deal of courtesy; wine, marmalade.”
+Later, Sewall notes: “I visited Madam Winthrop who treated me with a great deal of courtesy; wine, marmalade.”

-A series of future visits found Winthrop treating Sewall well, solicitously sending her servant Juno to walk him home with a lantern to light the way, but also taking aim at some of Sewall’s personal shortcomings.
+A series of future visits found Catherine Winthrop treating Samuel Sewall well, solicitously sending her servant Juno to walk him home with a lantern to light the way.
+But she also took aim at some of Sewall’s personal shortcomings.
 He should keep a coach, she prodded, and suggested he might do well to buy himself a wig.

-October 21 found things growing colder.
-During a tedious evening, Sewall asked when they might make their courtship public, and Catherine said it would probably never be made public.
+Just weeks into his courtship, Samuel Sewall found things growing colder.
+During a tedious evening on October 21, Sewall asked when they might make their courtship public, and Catherine said it would probably never be made public.
 Sewall rose to leave around 11 o’clock.
 “She offered not to help me.
 I prayed that Juno might light me home.
 She opened the shutter and said was pretty light abroad; Juno was weary and gone to bed.
 So I came home by starlight as well I could.”

-November 4, Sewall offers Winthrop a gift.
+On November 4, Samuel Sewall offered Catherine Winthrop a gift.
 “I asked Madam what fashion necklace I should present her with.
 She said none at all.”

-Sewall next made a brief attempt at courting a Mrs. Ruggles.
+Samuel Sewall next made a brief attempt at courting a Mrs. Ruggles.
 Perhaps aware of his reputation for persistence, she cut him off short and allowed him no opportunity to come visiting.
-Finally, Sewall successfully found one last wife, Mary Shrimpton Gibbs, with whom he was very happy.
-She would outlive him.